This post contains collections of products that I personally recommend (it may contain affiliate links).

 - Chocolate Coins (or your favorite gold foil-wrapped candies, like Rolos)

-- Green apple shamrock (check out the full tutorial here)
+- Green apple shamrock (check out the tutorial)

 - Shamrock Brie Cut out (see below)